open-sciencelab/SeedBench/README.md

 - `README.md`: This file.

 ---

-Let me know if you need further adjustments or additional sections!
----

 ## Dataset Details

 - **Corpus**: 308,727 publications cleaned to 1.1 billion tokens; 279 segments from 113 documents.